 5. VITAMIN D

-Another cancer fighting vitamin, Vitamin D has been clinically tested to reduce risk of 17 different types of cancer.
+Another cancer-fighting vitamin, Vitamin D has been clinically tested to reduce risk of 17 different types of cancer.
 Vitamin D deficiency is linked to auto-immune disorders and directly correlated to cancer deaths.
 The vitamin helps kill viruses, fungi, and bacteria.
-Sunshine is still your best source of vitamin D, I recommend 20-30 minutes a day in direct sun with exposed skin (early morning or late afternoon is a great time).
+Sunshine is still your best source of vitamin D, I recommend 20-30 minutes a day in the direct sun with exposed skin (early morning or late afternoon is a great time).

 6. CHICKEN SOUP

 Nothing works for boosting my immune system or spirit more than a homemade bowl of chicken soup.
 There is a reason why this is a go-to for cold and flu season, the chicken provides cysteine and amino acid that breaks up congestion, while the hot soup can strengthen the movement of white blood cells and the broth is ultra hydrating.
-Any combination of bone in chicken and broth slow cooked with celery, onion, carrot, and herbs is all it takes!
+Any combination of bone-in chicken and broth slow cooked with celery, onion, carrot, and herbs is all it takes!

 While a plant-based diet reduces inflammation and creates an alkaline environment, your body needs ZINC for immune support.
 If you’re deficient, animal products are better sources than plant, think only organic grass-fed beef, chicken, shellfish, or lamb.
 Zinc builds immunity and is actually very anti-inflammatory.
 Vegetarians, be sure to intake good amounts of legumes and nuts to maintain your intake.